The complete guide on how to start Day Trading

 Your backup does not have to be some high-end model.
 It just needs to be powerful enough to handle your software that you need for your trading activity.

 Do not be cheap and subscribe for the slower internet package.
-Taking forever to update your charts and websites can lead to missing out on the best time to buy or sell a security and will not let you utilize the full benefits of your day trading software.
+Taking forever to update your charts and websites can lead to missing out on the best time to buy or sell a security and will not let you utilize the full benefits of your software.

 Pay the extra monthly service fee for the fastest internet connection your provider has to offer if you are serious about being a successful trader!